Light at night or shift work and breast cancer risk

 This summary table contains detailed information about research studies.
 Summary tables are a useful way to look at the science behind many breast cancer guidelines and recommendations.
 However, to get the most out of the tables, it’s important to understand some key concepts.
 Learn how to read a research table.

-One possible reason is the exposure to light related to these types of jobs.
+One possible reason is the exposure to light at night related to these types of jobs.
 Being exposed to light throughout the night affects some hormone functions in the body that may be related to breast cancer.

 Learn more about light at night, shift work and breast cancer risk.